konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 # If a huge amount of documents have been deleted, this may need to be increased.
 CLEAN_DELETED_DOCUMENT_TIME_LIMIT =
 CLEAN_DOCUMENT_WITHOUT_DATASET_TIME_LIMIT =

+# Some models require a lot of ram during training.
+Defaults to 150 threshold which is the amount of training documents necessary to switch to a "training_heavy" celery queue
+THRESHOLD_FOR_HEAVY_TRAINING =
 ```

 ### Environment Variables for Read API Container